1880 to 2022: Stories of Death And Gin

 Content warning: discussions of suicide and addiction.
 Image is death ledger from October 29th, 1888 at Kilmore Shire.
 John Brady.
 Brewer.
 Male age 49 years.
 Result of inquiry – Death from a wound in the throat, inflicted by himself while in a state of insanity.
 Inquiry held Oct 31st 1888, Patrick O’Neill J.P.

-My founding ancestors, John and Bridget were goldrush brewery owners in Kilmore, Victoria, Australia.
+Brady founding ancestors, John and Bridget were goldrush brewery owners in Kilmore, Victoria, Australia.
 John died in 1887 from “a wound to the throat after being in a state of insanity”.
 His wife, Bridget, died a few years later with an enlarged liver, what could have been an substance use related death for the time.
+My great grandmother Jane Brady, was left in Sunbury Mental Hospital to die in 1945.

 Research is saying this trauma could partly be inherited, which led me to ask, am I doomed?